 An advance directive may be included in an advance care plan.

 What is an enduring power of attorney?

 An enduring power of attorney is the appointment by you of a person to make decisions on your behalf if you are unable to make or communicate those decisions yourself.
-It is a formal document which is prepared by and signed in the presence of a lawyer or an authorised officer of the Public Trust.
+It is a formal document which is prepared by and signed in the presence of a lawyer.

 The person you appoint as power of attorney may be a close member of your family/whānau, a friend or anyone else you choose.
 It is important this person knows your wishes, feelings and values to help them make the best decisions on your behalf if they need to.
 It is a good idea to include this person in discussions about your advance care plan, particularly those relating to future treatment options.